Updated Mar 05, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics tracks campus/city location and adult nursing topics over time and by cohort, site and placement location.
+Student Voice Analytics tracks campus/city location and adult nursing topics over time, and by cohort, site and placement location.
 It highlights where placements, timetabling, organisation, communications and feedback depress sentiment, and where personal tutoring and teaching practice lift it.
-You can drill from provider to programme, compare like‑for‑like against sector by CAH code and demographics, and export concise, anonymised summaries for programme teams and partners.
-Ready‑to‑use tables and charts help you prioritise local improvements and evidence progress for internal and external audiences.
+You can drill from provider to programme, compare like‑for‑like against the sector by CAH code and demographics, and export concise, anonymised summaries for programme teams and partners.
+Ready‑to‑use tables and charts help you prioritise improvements and evidence progress for internal and external audiences.
+If you want to see it in action, explore Student Voice Analytics.

 Request a walkthrough